edsonportosilva/OptiCommPy/paper/paper.md

 paramPD.Fs = Fs        # sampling frequency [samples/s]
 ```

 After defining all the required parameters, the core simulation code, as depicted in listing.~\ref{lis:setup3}, establishes the signal flow through each OptiCommPy model, extending from the initial bit source to the direct-detection optical receiver.
 Starting with a pseudorandom bit sequence, the signal undergoes upsampling and pulse shaping, resulting in a series of binary non-return-to-zero (NRZ) pulses.
-The corresponding eyediagram, located in the bottom-left corner of Fig.~\ref{fig:basic-IMDD}, visually portrays this signal.
+The corresponding eyediagram, located in the bottom-left corner of Fig. 2, visually portrays this signal.
 The electrical NRZ signal then drives the MZM, biased at the quadrature point.
 An ideal laser generates the optical carrier, free from phase and intensity noise.
 This optical signal, upon exiting the MZM, traverses the linear fiber channel, where it is subjected to losses and chromatic dispersion.
 Finally, the signal is received by the photodiode.
 An illustrative eyediagram of the resulting received signal can be observed in the bottom-right corner of Fig.~\ref{fig:basic-IMDD}.

 ```python